 CensusOnline.com can provide you with direct links to all the main uk country/region censuses.
 We have linked up with ancestry.co.uk to provide a quick way of searching through the censuses for England, Wales, Scotland, Isle of Man and Channel Islands.
-There are a number of links to Ireland, Northern Ireland and counties of Ireland.
+There are a number of links to the censuses of Ireland, Northern Ireland and counties of Ireland.
 Just click on the relevant page above for the year you are searching.
 Alternatively use this useful UK Census Collection link.

 UK Census History